Yes, it’s still early, but the Mariners’ solid start to the 2021 season has some troubling signs

 That’s only fitting, because the biggest early question regarding the Mariners is how successful will their sustainability efforts be regarding their surprisingly fast start.

 That swings both ways.
-The Mariners, 13-10 entering Tuesday’s game at Houston, most definitely want to sustain the juice at the top of the order, where Mitch Haniger, Ty France and Kyle Seager have been as productive as almost any trio in the majors.
+The Mariners, 13-11 after Tuesday’s meek 2-0 loss to Houston, most definitely want to sustain the juice at the top of the order, where Mitch Haniger, Ty France and Kyle Seager have been as productive as almost any trio in the majors.
 And they want to keep up the unexpected brilliance of their bullpen, which has ranked among the top three relief units in baseball.

-But what they don’t want to sustain is a starting rotation that, entering Tuesday, ranked 25th in earned-run average at 5.04 (14th out of 15 starting units in the American League, ahead of only the Angels) and has already seen two members head to the injured list.
+But what they don’t want to sustain is a starting rotation that, even after a strong effort by Marco Gonzales on Tuesday, ranked 26th in earned-run average at 5.04 (14th out of 15 starting units in the American League, ahead of only the Angels) and has already seen two members head to the injured list.
 James Paxton, expected to be one of their aces, is out for the season, and now his replacement, Nick Margevicius, has landed on the IL, ominously, with “shoulder inflammation.”

 And the Mariners especially want to find a way to turn around what has been, outside of those already-mentioned top three hitters, a tepid, if not downright weak, offense throughout the rest of the order.

 Overall, the Mariners entering Tuesday were hitting .215.
+They left the game batting .210 after managing just two Kyle Seager hits.
 The lowest average in club history for a full season was last year’s .226, albeit in just 60 games.
 Before that it was .233 in 2011, when the Mariners were about as pitiful an offensive team as you’ll ever find (unless you looked at the 2010 Mariners).

 Similarly, a course correction should come eventually on this year’s struggling players (and new players will come, too; more on that later).
 It’s a big list.
-The Mariners entered Tuesday with seven of their 12 position players lugging an average under .200.
-That includes Rookie of the Year Kyle Lewis, still trying to find his timing after a long absence to heal a knee injury.
-But it also includes Dylan Moore at .113, Taylor Trammell at .161, Evan White at .175 and the catching duo of Luis Torrens and Tom Murphy at a combined .151.
+The Mariners left Tuesday with seven of their 12 position players lugging an average under .200.
+That includes Rookie of the Year Kyle Lewis (.136), still trying to find his timing after a long absence to heal a knee injury.
+But it also includes Dylan Moore at .111, Taylor Trammell at .156, Evan White at .175, Jose Marmolegos at .167, and the catching duo of Luis Torrens and Tom Murphy at a combined .146.

 Offense typically heats up as the weather does.
 And production is waning throughout the major leagues, continuing an ongoing trend.
 As broadcaster Jon Sciambi tweeted Monday, the MLB slash line through this past weekend was .232/.310/.390, which would mark the lowest batting average in MLB history if it holds.